 Applying For Funding

-CAGES Foundation gave just over $1.4M in its 2017 grant round with over $1.2M of funds distributed to organisations working to improve the opportunities of Aboriginal and Torres Strait Islander children.
+CAGES Foundation gave just over $1.6M in its 2018 grant round with over $1.3M of funds distributed to organisations working to improve the opportunities of Aboriginal and Torres Strait Islander children.
+CAGES Foundation successfully introduced a community grants round in 2018 which made funds available for Aboriginal controlled community organisations looking for on-off funding to fund a discreet project or capacity building excercise.

 Facts you need to know